mistakia/nano-community/docs/introduction/advantages.md

 The supply is fixed and fully distributed.
 The monetary policy is incorruptible, making it a reliable store of value.
 No new Nano will ever enter the market.

-There will only ever be a maximum of <a href="https://docs.nano.org/protocol-design/distribution-and-units/#distribution" target="_blank">~133,248,297 Nano</a>.
+There will only ever be a maximum of <a href="https://docs.nano.org/protocol-design/distribution-and-units/#distribution" target="_blank">Ӿ 133,248,297</a>.

 Learn [why this matters](/introduction/why-it-matters) and is an essential function of money.